samvera/hyrax/README.md

 # Help

-If you have questions or need help, please email [the Hydra community tech list](mailto:hydra-tech@googlegroups.com) or stop by [the Hydra community IRC channel](irc://irc.freenode.net/projecthydra).
+If you have questions or need help, please email [the Hydra community tech list](mailto:hydra-tech@googlegroups.com) or stop by the #dev channel in [the Hydra community Slack team](https://wiki.duraspace.org/pages/viewpage.action?pageId=43910187#Getintouch!-Slack).

 # Getting started